 Ladle the juices through a couple of layers of cheesecloth which are set over a funnel, and placed over a glass jar.
 (You’ll probably need at least 3-4 jars).
 Make sure you don’t fill them to the top.
 They need a bit of air space*.
 Then they get labeled (check out my fancy-schmancy labels in the picture – ha ha!).
 Once they’re cooled*, they go into the freezer.

-Monkey Tip: Back to the poultry… Next time you buy one of those pre-roasted rotisserie chickens, keep the carcass and boil it in water with some root veggies & seasonings for a few hours.
+Quickie Tip: Next time you buy one of those pre-roasted rotisserie chickens, keep the carcass and boil it in water with some root veggies & seasonings for a few hours.
 Voilá!
 You’ve made quick stock!

 There’s also really no rule on which veggies you can or cannot use.
 My rule is: use what you like, and put in more than you think you need.
 You want to make sure there are lots of goodies on each spoonful!

 Once you’ve finished chopping, it’s time to sauté.
-I use LouAna coconut oil, since there’s no flavor at all (and because coconut oil is a very healthy choice).
+For soup, I use either a coconut oil that doesn’t have a flavor, or extra virgin olive oil.
+Both are a much healthier choice than other oils.
 Usually a tablespoon of oil should be enough.
 Put the heat on medium and stir till the vegetables soften about halfway.
 If you find that you need more oil, add by teaspoons.